rdrr1990/kerasformula/README.md

 Getting Started
 ===============

 `kms` is the main function of `library(kerasformula)`, a high-level interface for [Keras for R](https://keras.rstudio.com/). `kms`, as in `keras_model_sequential()`, is a regression-style function that lets you build `keras` neural nets with `R` `formula` objects.
-Formulas are very powerful in R; in the first example below, a small tweak in the way the dependent variable is coded explains an additional 20% of out of sample variance. `kms` splits training and test data into sparse matrices.`kms` also auto-detects whether the dependent variable is categorical (see Example 1: rtweet) or binary (see Example 2: imdb).
+Formulas are very powerful in R; in the first example below, a small tweak in the way the dependent variable is coded explains an additional 20% of out of sample variance. `kms` splits training and test data into sparse matrices.`kms` also auto-detects whether the dependent variable is categorical (see Example 1: rtweet), binary (see Example 2: imdb), or continuous.

 `kms` accepts the major parameters found in `library(keras)` as inputs (loss function, batch size, number of epochs, etc.) and allows users to customize basic neural nets.
 Example 2 also shows how to pass a compiled `keras_model_sequential` to `kms` (preferable for more complex models).
 The examples here don't provide particularly predictive models so much as show how using `formula` objects can smooth data cleaning and hyperparameter selection.